 The design for this senior level housing derives its courtyard organization from local climate conditions by using building massing and orientation, tree canopies, and verandas to create comfortable exterior micro-climates suitable for the extreme Austin heat.

-Student apartments in 4 bedroom, 4 bathroom suites ring a green landscaped courtyard.
+Student apartments in four-bedroom, four-bathroom suites ring a green landscaped courtyard.
 Along Moody Street, a main campus thoroughfare, the design lifts the building to create a shaded outdoor terrace which is shared between the building lobby, a campus-wide café, and multipurpose room.
 The structural system consists of wood frame over a concrete podium to maximize efficiency and minimize cost.